NISYSLAB/Emory-BMI-GSoC/README.md

 <img src="https://github.com/NISYSLAB/Emory-BMI-GSoC/blob/main/logo.jpg" width="150" height="150" align="left" /> Emory BMI is committed to open source development of several biomedical informatics research projects.
 As a research organization, its source code lives across several open source project repositories, released with open-source licenses including BSD 3-Clause License and MIT license.
 Most of them can be accessed from https://github.com/Emory-HITI, https://github.com/sharmalab, and https://github.com/NISYSLAB

-Emory BMI has been a successful mentoring orgnaization for [Google Summer of Code 2019](https://github.com/sharmalab/Emory-BMI-GSoC-2019) and before!
+Emory BMI has been a successful mentoring orgnaization for Google Summer of Code 2021, 2019, 2016, and all the previous years from 2012!
 We had 6 great students in 2021.
 We are excited and looking forward to working with another batch of students for GSoC 2022.